STA198F2021/website/content/post/06-week/index.md

   preview_only: true
 lastmod: "2021-07-06T00:00:00Z"
 projects: []
-subtitle: 'Normal distribution, central limit theorem, and null hypothesis significance testing framework :spider_web:'
+subtitle: 'Normal distribution, central limit theorem, and confidence intervals :spider_web:'
 summary: Learn about the normal distribution and its central role in formal evaluation of hypotheses and construction of confidence intervals
-title: 'Week 6 - Normal Distribution and Hypothesis Testing'
+title: 'Week 6 - Normal Distribution and Confidence Intervals'
 ---

 ### Tasks